 What once started as a humble going away party amongst a group of friends in 1972 quickly evolved into a very popular annual festival that continued to draw an LGBTQ crowd over the years.
 Southern Decadence is now one of the largest festivals in the gay annual calendar, and is New Orleans’ fifth largest celebration following Mardi Gras, Jazz Fest, Essence Festival, and French Quarter Festival.
 Southern Decadence has become so woven into the city’s fabric that it is often affectionately referred to as Gay Mardi Gras.

-In 2017, the festival welcomed a gargantuan 210,000 people from the LGBTQ community, bringing a tourism revenue of $250 million to the city.
+Each year the Southern Decadence now attracts over 250,000 participants, predominantly gay and lesbian, and generates over $275 million in tourist revenue.
 So what are you waiting for?
 Grab your best pair of dancing shoes, head to New Orleans for this fabulous gay festival, and unleash your beast!
 For accommodation, there is no shortage of misterb&b listings, with plenty of hosts more than ready to welcome you.
 Find your ideal place to stay in New Orleans now.